 IAIH members are required to use the IAIH Client Agreement and Disclosure Form with all clients and may only modify as needed for individual identifying purposes.

 7. Maintaining Confidentiality:

 Members have a primary obligation to take all precautions to protect confidential information obtained.
 All confidential information shall be stored in a safe and protected manner.
 Clients receive a copy of the IAIH Client Agreement and Disclosure Form.
 Clients’ confidential information is protected and only provided to others under court order.
-Disposal of confidential information shall be in a manner consistent with current HIPPA laws (or equivalent) of the state or province where the member practices.
+Acquisition, maintenance, and disposal of Protected Health Information shall be in a manner consistent with current HIPPA laws (or equivalent) of the state or province where the member practices.

 8. Individual Respect:

 All members shall hold respect for the individual in high regard and hold precious the sacredness of each relationship.